- Home

 Discussing prognosis

-After a diagnosis of advanced cancer, some people want to find out how long they have left to live, while others prefer not to know.
+After a diagnosis of advanced cancer, some people want to know how long they have left to live.
+Others prefer not to know.
 It’s a very personal decision.

-If the person you are caring for prefers not to know, you may still want some idea of their prognosis to help you plan ahead.
-You can ask the person if they can give their treatment team permission to speak to you alone.
+If the person you are caring for prefers not to know, you may still want some idea of what to expect.
+This can help you understand what is happening and prepare for the changes.
+You can ask the person if they will give their treatment team permission to speak to you alone.

 Podcast: Caring for Someone with Advanced Cancer